|

 · Be skeptical about playlists that look

-childish, without any professional or maturity in their
+childish without any professionalism or maturity in their

 appearance or tracks.